JdeRobot/BehaviorMetrics/_pages/install/ros_noetic.md

 ### Using terminal in container <a name="term"></a>

-The recommended way to work, is by writing down `docker logs container-name` and you will get an URL, which will take you to notebook, double clock on the last URL to open Jupyter.
+The recommended way to work, is by writing down `docker logs container-name` and you will get an URL, which will take you to notebook, double click on the last URL to open Jupyter.

 ```bash
 docker logs behavior-studio-noetic